 Les Bourgeois Bistro, also perched on a bluff overlooking the river and Overton Bottoms, agreed to let us take over their basement once a month and it has never stopped.

 Of course we had friends in other cities that got our emails too, and they wondered when they could have similar talks in their towns.
 Pretty soon they decided to organize their own Big Muddy Speaker Series.
-Now they take place (almost) every month in Rocheport, Kansas City and St. Charles.
+At one point monthly presentations were taking place in Rocheport, Kansas City and St. Charles and other locations like New Haven and Parkville have hosted talks.

-In Rocheport, our biggest crowd was for a local documentary screening about the little river town of Lupus, complete with a question/answer session with the inventor of the Lupus Skycrapper.
+In Rocheport, one of our biggest crowds was for a local documentary screening about the little river town of Lupus, complete with a question/answer session with the inventor of the Lupus Skycrapper.
 There was standing room only, with people dashing outside to catch a chilly glimpse of the river.
+Other huge audiences gathered for talks by Janet Moreland about her Source to Sea journey on the Missouri & Mississippi Rivers, Michael Dickey discussing the story of the Missouria tribe and Scott Mansker talking about the history of the MR340.
+During the pandemic we switched to Zoom and have tried to keep streaming even when we returned to in-person events.

 Each venue gives a local menu and a unique neighborhood feel.
 They all let us take over their space each month for free.